federal-geospatial-platform/fgp-metadata-proxy/scripts/pycsw-2.2.0/docs/PyCSW Documentation.md

 ### Download and Unzip

-1. Download the pycsw zip file from https://download.osgeo.org/pycsw/pycsw-2.2.0.zip
+1. Download the pycsw zip file from https://github.com/federal-geospatial-platform/fgp-metadata-proxy/blob/master/scripts/pycsw-2.2.0.zip
 2. Unzip the file to a preferred location (in this case C:\pycsw-2.2.0)

-### Setup Python
+### Setup Python 3.7

+#### Version Check

-NOTE: Make sure Python is installed before going through the next steps.
-To check if Python is installed, type ```python``` in a command prompt.
-If the error ```'python' is not recognized as an internal or external command, operable program or batch file.``` occurs, either Python is not installed or the Python installation location is not in the PATH Environment Variable.
+The first step is to make sure Python is installed before going through the setup.
+To check if Python is installed:
+1. Type ```python``` in a command prompt.
+2. If the error ```'python' is not recognized as an internal or external command, operable program or batch file.``` occurs, either Python is not installed or the Python installation location is not in the PATH Environment Variable.
+3. Add the Python installation (ex: C:\Python37) to the PATH environment variable.
+4. If no error occurs when typing ```python```, enter ```python --version``` into the command prompt.
+If ```Python 3.7.x``` is returned, proceed to the next step.

 #### Dependencies

 pycsw 2.2.0 requires the following Python package:
-*	lxml v3.6.2
+*	lxml 3.6.2 or higher
-*	SQLAlchemy v1.2.16
+*	SQLAlchemy 1.2.16 or higher
-*	pyproj v1.9.5.1
+*	pyproj 1.9.5.1 or higher
-*	Shapely v1.5.17
+*	Shapely 1.5.17 or higher
-*	OWSLib v0.16.0
+*	OWSLib 0.16.0
-*	six v1.10.0
+*	six 1.10.0
-*	xmltodict v0.10.2
+*	xmltodict 0.10.2
-*	geolinks v0.2.0
+*	geolinks 0.2.0

-pycsw 2.2.0 only works with these specific versions.
-Any early or later packages will cause an error when running pycsw.
+These packages are installed with the setup.py installation except for Shapely and SQLAlchemy.

+#### Setup PyCSW for Python

+##### Install Shapely Wheel

+The Shapely package uses C libraries when running in Python.
+The Shapely wheel file needs to be run to setup these libraries properly.
+In a Command Prompt, type ```pip install "C:\pycsw-2.2.0\var\lib\Shapely-1.6.4.post1-cp37-cp37m-win32.whl"```.

+##### Install SQLAlchemy

-Each package can be installed using pip.
-In a command prompt, enter ```pip install <package>==<version>``` (lxml example: ```pip install lxml==3.6.2```)
+In a Command Prompt, enter ```pip install sqlalchemy```.

-#### Setup pycsw for Python
+##### PyCSW Setup.py Install

 1. Open a Command Prompt window.
 2. Change the drive to C by typing ```C:```